 Mark each name as readonly.
 The values of these names may not be changed by subsequent assignment.
 If the '-f' option is supplied, each name refers to a shell function.
-The '-a' option means each name refers to an array variable.
+The '-a' option means each name refers to an indexed array variable; the '-A' option means each name refers to an associative array variable.
 If no name arguments are given, or if the '-p' option is supplied, a list of all readonly names is printed.
 The '-p' option causes output to be displayed in a format that may be reused as input.
-If a variable name is followed by = value, the value of the variable is set to value.
-The return status is zero unless an invalid option is supplied, one of the name arguments is not a valid shell variable or function.
+If a variable name is followed by =value, the value of the variable is set to value.
+The return status is zero unless an invalid option is supplied, one of the name arguments is not a valid shell variable or function name, or the '-f' option is supplied with a name that is not a shell function.